Mukhyansh/Distributed_File_Transfer/README.md

 - Planned for integration with the file transfer workflow.

--**Still incomplete, only thing left is linking of all the files and modules through headers(hopefully).**
+-**Still incomplete, only thing left is linking of all the files and modules through headers(hopefully lol).**